Free Tips for Training a Puppy

 • Avoid exposing Olive to any people, animal or experience where there may be a negative result.
 Wait until after she is 14 weeks if there is any doubt how the encounter may go.

-• Invite as many guests as possible over so that Olive gets used to meeting and interacting with new people positively for the next 2-4 weeks.
+• Invite as many guests as you can over the next 2-4 weeks.
+This will help Olive get used to meeting and interacting with new people in a positive way.

-• Consult the Quest Ed section of our website to find over 100 puppy training tips via puppy training tutorial videos devoted to various socialization, training and behavior development.
+• Visit the Quest Ed section of our website.
+You will find over 100 tips for training a puppy.
+These tips include tutorial videos on socialization, training, and behavior development.

 • Intercede if any play between Huxley and Olive gets too intense.
 Wait for both dogs to settle down before allowing play to continue.

-• Enroll Olive into our Puppy Socialization Class
+• Enroll Olive into our Puppy Kindergarten Class.

 Categorized in: